Suitcase101

-Suitcase101 is a Filipino band that was formed in 2004 by a group of students.
-Listed as one of the Philippines top 100 groups, famous and most lauded for its original rock novelty songs and often satirical covers of famous songs.
-The band has since transcended musical genres, varying styles from one song to another - alternative rock to pop rock, funk to rapcore, and so on - while providing comic relief to their listeners. who became popular after winning the Globe Kantabataan singing tilt.
+Suitcase101 is a Filipino Rock band that was formed in 2004 by a group of students.
+It is listed as one of the Philippines' top 100 groups, famous and most lauded for its original rock novelty songs, and often creates satirical covers of famous songs.
+The band has since transcended musical genres, varying styles from one song to another - alternative rock to pop rock, funk to rapcore, and so on - while providing comic relief to their listeners.
+They became popular after winning the Globe kantabataan singing tilt.

 Early life and career

 The band was formed in 2004.
-The name Suitcase101 was derived from the band Matchbox20, whom at that time the band started was quite popular.
-Formed in the mid-2005, Suitcase101 started as an acoustic band in a local resto bar in Bohol who left the band for some reasons.
-Vocalist Adrian Bayron was in the band then.
+The name Suitcase101 was derived from the band Matchbox20, whom at that time the band was quite popular at that time..
+Formed in mid-2005, Suitcase101 started as an acoustic band in a local resto bar in Bohol who left the band for various reasons.
+Vocalist Adrian Bayron was in the band.

-Its metamorphosis was closely watched by fans from being an acoustic band to alternative rock band.
+Its metamorphosis was closely watched by fans from being an acoustic band to an alternative rock band.
 Suitcase101 continued performing and composing songs the new members decided to take the "band thing" seriously.
 With Adrian on vocals, Alva Duaban on guitars, Arvin Avergonzado on drums and Venjo Busalla on bass.
-Slowly gaining popularity with their first original composition "Kalahati" as their regular audience would bring over a friend the next time they come.
-There was even a time that the song was played twice on the same night as late comers would insist on requesting for the song even though it was already played earlier.
+They slowly gained popularity with their first original composition 'Kalahati' as their regular audience would bring over a friend the next time they came.
+There was even a time that the song was played twice on the same night as latecomers would insist on requesting the song even though it had already been played earlier..

 They recorded the song "Kalahati" and two other original tracks namely "Never Need Someone" and "Three Years Since" in Backyard Project Studios in Cebu City last March 2007.
-They burst into Bohol's music scene as they released "Kalahati" and "Never Need Some" on local radio stations 911 FM and 102.3 Kiss FM, winning 6 Battle of the Bands, and opened for Manila-based artists such as Bamboo, Imago, Moonstar88, Hale and Urbandub to name a few.
+They burst into Bohol's music scene as they released "Kalahati" and "Never Need Some" on local radio stations 911 FM and 102.3 Kiss FM, winning 6 Battle of the Bands competitions and opened for Manila-based artists such as Bamboo, Imago, Moonstar88, Hale and Urbandub to name a few.